luiswirth/bsc-thesis/src/matter/results.typ

 In this chapter, we present numerical results to verify the functionality and validate the implementation of the `formoniq` library.
-We focus on solving problems involving the Hodge-Laplace operator using the Finite Element Exterior Calculus framework @douglas:feec-book, @douglas:feec-article developed in the previous chapters.

 Specifically, we examine the Hodge-Laplacian eigenvalue problem on a domain with non-trivial topology and perform a convergence study for the Hodge-Laplacian